JayMassey98/the-nether-refined/README.md

 ### General

-* Changed the maximum y value from 128 to 320.
+* Changed maximum y value from 128 to 320.
-* Changed the minimum y value from 0 to -64.
+* Changed minimum y value from 0 to -64.
+* Changed patch fire to spawn on all infinitely burning blocks.
 * Replaced gravel beaches with soul soil.
 * Replaced gravel walls with smooth basalt.